skim7713/academic-kickstart/content/home/teaching.md

 - PS100 Introduction to Political Science (Online, Spring 2019)

 ### Teaching Assistant
-I received the A. Belden Fields Award for Excellence in Undergraduate Teaching as a Teaching Assisant in 2019.
-Teaching evaluations are available upon request.
 - PS231 Strategic Models (Fall 2020, Fall 2021)
 - PS241 Comparative Politics in Developing Nations (Spring 2018, Fall 2018)
 - PS220 Introduction to Public Policy (Fall 2017)